AP Top 25 Takeaways: Should Georgia still be No. 1? Leaving Prime behind; Hard to take USC seriously | Federal News Network

 Getting to a bowl game would be a big deal for the Buffs a year after finishing 1-11.
 There is also no guarantee in a tough Pac-12 the Buffs will get six wins.

 As for USC, this was the second straight week the Trojans played with their food on the road after letting Arizona State hang around.
-Compare and contrast what Oregon did to CU with how USC failed to put the Buffs away.
+Compare and contrast what Oregon — which smothered Stanford on Saturday — did to Colorado with how USC failed to put the Buffs away.

 Colorado had 564 yards, the most in 18 games under coach Lincoln Riley, who insists things have gotten better on that side of the ball.